-Lapse Plan Summary Overview Estimated time (to nearest half day) required to complete shutdown activities: NA-see below Total number of agency employees expected to be on board before implementation of the plan: 29 FTEs Total number of employees to be retained under the plan for each of the following ng categories: Compensation is financed by a resource other than annual appropriations: 29 FTEs Necessary to perform activities expressly authorized by law: 0 FTEs Necessary to perform activities necessarily implied by law: 0 FTEs Necessary to the discharge of the President's constitutional duties and powers: 0 FTEs Necessary to protect life and property: 0 FTEs Brief summary of significant agency activities that will continue during a lapse: All Udall Foundation activities will continue during a lapse.
-All agency employees are exempt from furlough because their salaries are paid for by interest revenues generated by the Trust Fund, by "no-year" funds in the EDRF, or a mix of both.
+Lapse Plan Summary Overview Estimated time (to nearest half day) required to complete shutdown activities: NA-see below Total number of agency employees expected to be on board before implementation of the plan: 29 FTEs Total number of agency employees expected to be furloughed under the plan (unduplicated count): NA-see below Total number of employees to be retained under the plan for each of the following categories: Compensation is financed by a resource other than annual appropriations: 29 FTEs Necessary to perform activities expressly authorized by law: 0 FTEs Necessary to perform activities necessarily implied by law: 0 FTEs Necessary to the discharge of the President's constitutional duties and powers: 0 FTEs Necessary to protect life and property: 0 FTEs Brief summary of significant agency activities that will continue during a lapse: All Udall Foundation activities will continue initially during a lapse.
+All agency FTEs are initially exempt from furlough because their salaries are paid for by interest revenues generated by the Trust Fund; by unobligated no-year appropriations balances and offsetting collections into, or interest revenues generated by, the EDRF; or a mix of both.
 This includes both the Education and National Center programs as well as enterprise activities including agency leadership, finance, operations, communications, and data and information technology.
 Brief summary of significant agency activities that will cease during a lapse: N/A.